Robot Chicken: Syndication

-All Robot Chicken episodes from seasons 1-11 are available on HBO Max.
-The show is streamed censored on the service until Season 5.
+All Robot Chicken episodes from seasons 1–11 are available on Max.
+The show is streamed censored on the service until season 5.

+The show aired on TBS for a short time in October 2014.

+Advertising

+Robot Chicken has partnered with various brands to produce television advertisements, including KFC in 2015, Burger King in 2017, and most recently, Kellogg's Pop-Tarts in 2023.

 Home media

 Revolver Entertainment have released the first four seasons and all three Star Wars specials on DVD in the United Kingdom.
-A box set including the first 3 seasons and a box set including all three Star Wars specials have also been released.

-Madman Entertainment has released the first 9 seasons of Robot Chicken and specials on DVD in Australia and New Zealand.
+A box set including the first three seasons and a box set including all three Star Wars specials have also been released.
+Madman Entertainment has released the first nine seasons of Robot Chicken and specials on DVD in Australia and New Zealand.

+Adult Swim released Robot Chicken: The Complete Series for digital purchase on iTunes and Vudu in July 2023.
+A physical Robot Chicken: The Complete Series DVD has also been announced, which was originally announced to be released on October 7, 2025, but later changed to October 21.

 International broadcast

 The series airs in the United Kingdom and Ireland as part of E4's Adult Swim block, in Canada on Adult Swim (previously Teletoon's Teletoon at Night block from 2006 to 2019) and also in Quebec on Télétoon's Télétoon la nuit block, in Australia on The Comedy Channel's Adult Swim block, in Russia on 2x2's Adult Swim block, in Germany on WarnerTV Comedy's Adult Swim block (previously TNT Serie's Adult Swim block from 2009 to 2017), and in Latin America on the I.Sat Adult Swim block (after the Adult Swim block was canceled from Cartoon Network Latin America in 2008).
-Many of the show's sketches from Sweet J Presents were redone for Robot Chicken.